Singapore football coach sacking: Limp Lions not solely Nishigaya’s fault

 An effective communicator with the ability to inspire the team to play above themselves and a proven track record are ideal qualities, but the Lions must also play ball.

-The next national coach must be given resources to build his backroom, organise quality training camps and friendly matches to increase camaraderie and playing levels, as well as time for his philosophy to take root.
+The next national coach must be given resources to build his backroom, organise quality training camps and friendly matches to build camaraderie and boost playing levels, as well as time for his philosophy to take root.

 Clear targets and timelines must also be set.
 Forget the World Cup – the AFF Championship semi-finals will be a good start and qualification for the 2027 Asian Cup must be the main goal.